oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/14-encrypted-db-upg-conv/encrypted-db-upg-conv.md

           the target CDB.
     ```

 6. Load the database keystore passwords into the AutoUpgrade keystore.
-Start the password console.
+Start the password loader.

     ```
     <copy>